Inception (noun) an event that is a beginning; a first part or stage of subsequent events

 Inception solves data hoarding issues through rapid automation of document transformation.

-Transformed Office documents are parsed, with words separated then later imported into a database for indexing.
+Transformed Office documents are parsed, with words separated then separately imported into a database for indexing.

 Automated processing of shared directory chains ensures a faster return on investment for clients.